MicrosoftDocs/dynamics-365-intelligent-order-management/topics/subscription-order.md

 ![Job.](media/SubsJob.png)

-If a background job fails, you have the option to run it manually by selecting the **Run** option in the upper menu bar.
+If a background job fails, you can run it manually by selecting the **Run** option in the upper menu bar.
 Then select **Subscription-Order Job** to start a new instance of the background job.
 To see the details of the background job run, select the job line.